oss-review-toolkit/ort/README.md

 ```

 If ORT requires external tools to analyze a project, these tools are listed by the `ort requirements` command.
-If a package manager is not list listed there, support for it is integrated directly into ORT and does not require any external tools to be installed.
+If a package manager is not listed there, support for it is integrated directly into ORT and does not require any external tools to be installed.

 ## From binaries